 So why should the opaque PBM reseller business model be judged differently than, say, Best Buy’s?
 Aren’t PBMs subject to ERISA laws mandating fiduciary responsibility — i.e. acting in best interest of clients?

 Actually no, according to court cases.
-It is up to clients of PBMs to hold them accountable for claims that they act in clients’ best interests.
+It is up to clients of PBMs to hold them accountable for claims that they do not act in clients’ best interests.
 It is up to clients of PBMs to pressure them to offer alternative, more transparent business models.